-Most brands of a traditional pepper and vinegar based hot sauce have less than 1 calorie per serving.
+Most brands of a traditional hot pepper and vinegar based hot sauce have less than 1 calorie per serving.
 A typical serving is 1 teaspoon or 4.2 grams.
 Gourmet hot sauces or sauces for chicken wings will usually have a higher calorie content, averaging over 80 calories per serving.

 While there is obviously a difference across brands of hot sauce, it is generally very low in calories and people usually do not eat it in large quantities.
 Some of the gourmet sauces for chicken wings or sauces that are closer to dips and dressings, will have more calories due to the addition of honey and sugars.

-I have included a list of top name brand and popular hot sauces and their calories.
-The list includes top sauces sold in stores and sauces available online.
+I have included a list of top name brand and popular hot sauces and their calories per serving.
+The list includes top sauces sold in stores and other sauces available online.
 All calories are per serving size listed on the label and serving suggestions are anywhere from 1 teaspoon to 2 ounces.